 To add new wooden cabinets to a medium sized kitchen will cost $21,275 on average.
 Prices will vary depending on the type of wood you choose.

 With the wide variety of materials available, choosing the right one for your space is made easy through weighing the pros, cons, and costs.
 Applying your budget and design ideas to your process will help you choose the perfect material.
-Connect with a kitchen cabinets pro today to see what is best for your space and lifestyle.
+Connect with a kitchen cabinets pro to see what is best for your space and lifestyle.
+Once you have the cabinet material set, starting researching the best design and layout to ensure your kitchen is meeting all your cooking needs.